petyaradoslavova/petyaradoslavova/README.md

 - 👋 Hi, I’m Petya
 - 👀 I’m interested in new technologies
 - 🌱 I’m currently learning Python at SoftUni,Sofia
-- ⚡ Fun fact: i am also studying dentistry at Medical University,Sofia
+- ⚡ Fun fact: i am also interested in medicine and dental medicine

 <!---
 petyaradoslavova/petyaradoslavova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.